fResult/Just-Systems-Design/exercises/07_design-google-drive/README.md

 ### 5. Entity Info Structure

-To efficiently manage metadata for both files and folders, a unified structure is utilized.\
+To efficiently manage metadata for both *files* and *folders*, a unified structure is utilized.\
 Distinctions are made through specific flags and fields.\
 ***Folders*** are identified by an **`is_folder`** flag set to `true` and contain a **`children_ids`** list, which references the entity information of their contents.\
 Conversely, ***files*** are marked with an **`is_folder`** flag set to `false` and include a **`blobs`** field listing the IDs of blobs constituting the file's data.\